daviddalpiaz/bsl/linear-regression.md

 - Estimating the **salary** of a baseball player.
 - Estimating the **price** of a home for sale.
-- Estimating the **credit score** of a bank customer.
+- Estimating the **credit score** of a bank customer,
 - Estimating the number of **downloads** of a podcast.

 Each of these quantities is some numeric value.
-The goal of regression is to estimate (predict) these quantities when they are unknown through the use of additional, possibly correlated quantities.
+The goal of regression is to estimate (predict) these quantities when they are unknown through the use of additional, possibly correlated quantities, for example the offensive and defensive statistics of a baseball player, or the location and attributes of a home.

 ## Mathematical Setup